jeev20/jeev20.github.io/_posts/2024-07-17-creatingacustomllamafile.md

 ------------------------------------------------
 ## Creating your own llamafiles
-All the above is great to know, but how do put it to the test by creating our own llamafile?
+All the above is great to know, but how do we put it to test by creating our own llamafile?
 This sections covers some of the missing steps in the [readme.md](https://github.com/Mozilla-Ocho/llamafile/blob/main/README.md) of the llamafile project.
+I recommend you to also read the entire `readme` as it covers some known workarounds to get things going.

 Lets begin!